chadeckles/sentinelforgectf/docs/ADMIN_GUIDE.md

 4. **Infrastructure as Code** - Terraform, ARM templates, and IaC security
 5. **DevSecOps** - CI/CD pipelines, secret scanning, supply chain security

-**Note:** The `type` field (qa, repo, terraform, container, etc.) is used internally for backend logic but is not displayed to users.
-Users filter and view challenges by `category`.
+**Note:** Challenges use the `category` field for organization and filtering.
+The legacy `type` field has been removed from the schema as of December 2025 to allow more flexible challenge pack design.

 ### Challenge Structure